ThinkDataEd/curriculum/docs/unit3/essential.md

 feasibility.

 ###**<u>[Lesson 8: Monsters that Hide in Observational Studies](lesson8.md)</u>**
-Confounding factors/variables make it difficult to determine a cause-and-effect relation between two variables.
+Confounding factors/variables make it difficult to determine a cause-and-effect relationship between two variables.

 ###**<u>[Lesson 9: Survey Says…](lesson9.md)</u>**
-Surveys ask simple, straightforward questions in order to collect data that can be used to answer statistical questions.
+Surveys ask simple, straightforward questions in order to collect data that can be used to answer statistical investigative questions.
 Writing such questions can be hard (but fun)!

 ###**<u>[Lesson 10: We’re So Random](lesson10.md)</u>**
 Another popular data collection method involves collecting data from a random sample of people or